The following alert has been issued by the Department of Fire and Emergency Services (DFES)

-Road information may also be available from Main Roads WA by calling 138 138 or visiting www.mainroads.wa.gov.au OR CITY OF KALGOORLIE-BOULDER.
+Road information may also be available from Main Roads WA by calling 138 138 or visiting travelmap.mainroads.wa.gov.au or by contacting the SHIRE OF ESPERANCE.

 WHAT FIREFIGHTERS ARE DOING:

-- 15 Career Fire and Rescue Service and Volunteer Fire and Rescue Service firefighters are attending.
+- 5 Bush Fire Service firefighters are attending.

 KEEP UP TO DATE:

 Visit www.emergency.wa.gov.au, call 13 DFES (13 3337), follow DFES on Twitter: https://twitter.com/dfes_wa, Facebook: https://facebook.com/dfeswa/, listen to ABC Local Radio, 6PR, or news bulletins.

 During a power outage, your home phone, computer or other electronic devices connected to the NBN will not work.
 Include a battery powered radio in your emergency kit.